dsverdlo/minqlx-plugins/README.md

 - **anti-rape**
 This plugin tries to detect overpowered players (for CA servers that like to maintain a certain range of skill), based on their score/second values.
 If their score/second values are above a certain threshold (in regards to the server score/second average), an appropriate handicap will be assigned to them.
-The complete process of thoughts can be found in the 'handicap-thread' on the Bus Station forum.
+The complete process of thoughts can be found in the 'handicap-thread' on the Bus Station forum. **Disclaimer:** The term 'rape' in this context is only used to describe an overpowered online player making the game unfair for others below his skill level.
+It is not meant in any way to offend or refer to the horrible crime that is also known under this name.

 - **mybalance**
 This plugin is designed to be used with Mino's balance plugin, but adds some more features, like elo-limits for connecting players, using the elo commands by name, and applying an action to the last person on uneven teams (slay, spec or ignore).